ray-project/ray/doc/source/rllib-models.rst

-Another typical situation in which you would have to customize a model would be to add a new API that your algorithm needs in order to learn, for example a Q-value calculating head on top of your policy (action computing) model.
-In this case, you simply define and implement a new method (e.g. ``get_q_values()``) in your TF- or TorchModelV2 sub-class.
+Another typical situation in which you would have to customize a model would be to add a new API that your algorithm needs in order to learn, for example a Q-value calculating head on top of your policy model.
+In order to expand a Model's API, simply define and implement a new method (e.g. ``get_q_values()``) in your TF- or TorchModelV2 sub-class.

 You can now wrap this new API either around RLlib's default models or around